Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Statistical Tests and Quantitative Analyses

 \subsection{Effect of Masking Intrinsically Important Experts}

-To assess whether experts identified as intrinsically important are causally necessary to orchestration, we perform a targeted masking ablation.
-For each training epoch, we mask the top-$k$ expert ($k=1$) identified via gradient-based intrinsic attribution and measure the resulting orchestration collapse, quantified as the KL divergence between the baseline and masked routing distributions.
+To assess whether experts identified as intrinsically important are associated with greater orchestration sensitivity, we perform a targeted masking ablation.
+For each training epoch, we mask the top-$k$ expert ($k=1$) identified via gradient-based intrinsic attribution and measure the resulting changes in orchestration behaviour, quantified as the KL divergence between the baseline and masked routing distributions.
 We compare this against masking the most frequently routed expert, identified via average incoming routing mass.
 All comparisons are paired by epoch and evaluated using both a non-parametric Wilcoxon signed-rank test and a paired $t$-test.

 Table~\ref{tab:masking_stats} reports the mean and standard deviation of routing collapse across epochs.
-These results indicate that intrinsic importance captures causal necessity in a task-dependent manner.
-GSM8K exhibits strong sensitivity to masking intrinsically important experts, consistent with the presence of structurally critical reasoning specialists.
-HumanEval appears to rely more heavily on interaction hubs identified via routing frequency.
-The relative impact of intrinsic versus frequency-based masking is task-dependent, reinforcing that routing frequency alone does not constitute a reliable indicator of causal importance.
-This reinforces the need to disentangle routing dominance from intrinsic causal importance when interpreting orchestration behavior.
+The results suggest that experts identified through intrinsic attribution are associated with stronger routing sensitivity in some tasks, although the effect is task dependent.
+GSM8K exhibits substantial changes in routing behavior when highly attributed experts are masked, consistent with the presence of structurally important reasoning specialists.
+In contrast, HumanEval appears more sensitive to experts identified through routing frequency, suggesting a greater role for interaction hubs in coordinating expert transitions.
+The relative impact of intrinsic versus frequency-based masking is task-dependent, reinforcing that routing frequency alone does not constitute a reliable indicator of intrinsic importance.
+This reinforces the need to disentangle routing dominance and attribution-based intrinsic importance when interpreting orchestration behavior.